nahidischool/nahidischool.github.io/index.md

 Email: nahid@utexas.edu

 I am a first year PhD student at the School of Information, University of Texas at Austin.
 I am interested in deep learning research and its applications to Information Retrieval, Natural Language Processing, Text Data Analysis and Crowd Computing.
-My advisor is Prof.<a href=https://www.ischool.utexas.edu/~ml/ target="_blank">Matthew Lease</a>.
+My advisor is Prof. <a href=https://www.ischool.utexas.edu/~ml/ target="_blank" style="target-new: tab;"> Matthew Lease</a>.

 # <a name="publication"></a>Publications